ramit21/machine-learning-python/deep-learning/README.md

 **Early-Stopping**: Another approach to minimise overfitting is 'Early-stopping' (stop processing input data once performance starts dropping).

+**Learning Rate and batch size**: As part of gradient descent, we start at a random point and sample different solutions (weights) to minimise some cost function.
+How far apart these samples are - is known as learning rate.
+Small learning rate may take too long to find the optimal solution, and a large learning rate can lead to overshooting the optimal solution.

+Batch-size is how many training samples used within each epoch.
+Small batch-size can wiggle its way out of local minima, while large batch sizes can converge on a wrong solution at random.

 ## TensorFlow
 Library developed by Google used to construct artificial neural networks.
 Tensorflow can work on any platform, even on a mobile phone.
 And can also be used to distribute work across GPUs.